 Today at the lightning talks at FUDCon 2011, the one that caught my attention was called “The Dreyfus Model: how do novices think differently from experts?”
 The subtitle was along the lines of “Why won’t anyone help me, I have documentation!”
-Here is Mel’s rough transcript of the talk.(and a pdf archive)
+Here is a pdf archive of her talk I made at the time since as of at least 2020 or earlier, it disappeared.

 The gist of how Mel presented the subject was that someone is looking for a bread recipe on the internet and comes up with: